-Criteria A to A+ Meets all and exceeds some requirements A- to B+ Meets all requirements B to B- Meets most requirements.
-Quality & Meaning fulness of Research Question Rationale: What and Why do you want to know "this" with respect to informing pedagogical practice?
+SESSMENT OF LEARNING TASK D to D Criteria A to A+ Meets all and exceeds some A- to B+ Meets all requirements B to B- Meets most requirements. requirements 1 1 2 2 2 3 2 1 2 4 1 1 2 1 1 1 2 1 1 1 2 1 1 1 2 1 1 1 2 1 1 1 2 1 1 1 2 1 Quality & Meaning fulness of Research Question Rationale: What and Why do you want to know "this" with respect to informing pedagogical practice?
 Clearly articulates the importance of the topic in informing pedagogical practice.
 Provides thorough reasoning for why understanding "this" is crucial for teaching the discipline effectively.
 Demonstrates deep understanding of the connections between the topic and pedagogy.
 Provides adequate explanation of the importance of the topic in informing pedagogical practice.
 Offers some reasoning for why understanding "this" is relevant to teaching the discipline.
 Shows some understanding of the connections between theory and practice.
 Explanation of the importance of the topic in informing pedagogical practice is unclear or lacking.
 Limited reasoning provided for why understanding "this" is relevant to teaching the discipline.
 Weak connections between theory and practice are evident.
 How will this presentation make a difference to our teaching of science?
-The workshop content is highly relevant to participants' professional needs and provides in-depth coverage of the topic.
-Direct links are made to how new knowledge in this area will support teaching in the service of learning.
-The workshop content aligns well with participants' needs and offers a solid level of depth.
-Links are made to how new knowledge in this area will support teaching in the service of learning.
-The workshop content is somewhat relevant to participants' needs and lacks depth in certain areas.
-Few or no links are made to how this question will support teaching in the service of learning.
-Critiqu e & Critical Analysis What are the connections between theory and practical situation?
-Effectively applies theoretical concepts to real-world teaching scenarios.
-Demonstrates how theories guide decision-making and instructional practices Cites all academic content obtained from other sources.
-APA 7 citation style is accurate.
-Applies theoretical concepts to practical settings with some effectiveness.
+I in death coverage of the tonic .
+I links are made to how new .
+I death in certain areas.
+Hew or r Critique e & Critical Analysis Effectively applies theoretical concepts to real-world teaching scenarios.
+Demonstrates how theories guide decision-making and instructional practices Cites all academic content obtained situation?
+Effectively applies theoretical practical settings with seffectiveness.
+Demonst understanding of how to can inform teaching practical situation?
+Applies theoretical practical settings with seffectiveness.
+Demonst understanding of how to can inform teaching practical situation?
+Cites most content obtained from other sources.
+APA 7 Applies theoretical concepts to practical settings with some effectiveness.
 Demonstrates an understanding of how theories can inform teaching practices.
 Cites most content obtained from other sources.
 APA 7 citation style is accurate.
 Application of theoretical concepts in practical settings is limited or ineffective.
 Fails to demonstrate a clear understanding of how theories translate into actionable strategies for teaching.
 Citations do not employ APA 7 citation style.
-Overall P resentation of Findings How effective is the creation and development of conceptual ideas in contributing to our pedagogical content knowledge?
+Overall Pr resentation of Findings How effective is the creation and development of conceptual ideas in contributing to our pedagogical content knowledge?
 Facilitates the careful and critical development of conceptual ideas, ensuring participants grasp fundamental concepts and their implications for pedagogical practice.
 Offers clear explanations, examples, and opportunities for discussion to support participants' comprehension and application of pedagogical information, concepts and skills.
-Effectively integrates the 5Es model in presenting the conceptual idea.
-Supports the development of conceptual understanding to some extent.
+Effectively integrates the 5Es model in Supports the development of conceptual understanding to some extent.
 Provides explanations and examples but may lack clarity or coherence in facilitating participants' comprehension and application of pedagogical information.
 Integrates the 5Es model in presenting the conceptual idea with some effectiveness.
 Development of conceptual understanding is limited or ineffective.
 Explanations and examples are unclear or insufficient, hindering participants' comprehension and application of pedagogical information.
 Limited or ineffective use of the 5Es model in presenting the conceptual idea.

-LT2: Designing an Annotated Discipline-based Learning and Assessment Plan (Individual submission - work in pairs/triads to develop sequential lessons)
+LT2: Designing an Annotated Discipline-based Learning and Assessment Plan

+(Individual submission - work in pairs/triads to develop sequential lessons)

-Due Date: Friday, July 19, 9:00 am (for peer editing), Final submission, Monday, July 22
+Due Date: Monday, March 10, 2:00 pm (for peer editing), Final submission: Friday, March 14